bambora/dev.bambora.com/source/includes/api/_get_payment.md

 > The Python code example requires that the [requests library for Python.com](https://github.com/kennethreitz/requests/) is installed on the computer that is running the code.

+Once you have created a payment Authorization you can then get that payment to see its details.
+You can also run a `GET` after a payment has been captured.

+You will need the following data in order to make the request:

+  * A merchant number.
+  * A merchant token.
+  * A merchant secret.
+  * A payment reference (the reference that you set in the SDK before the payment in question was made)

+The payment reference refers to the one that you are required set in the SDK before making a payment.
+In order to capture a payment, you need to provide its unique payment reference.

+We have created code examples showing how to query a payment - one written in python and the other written in bash using CUrl.
+Please note that each placeholder needs to be replaced with real data.

 ## Response